keu/docs/software/kubernetes-executor.md

     kubectl get ns
     ```

-    You can also find this information in the Astronomer UI under the **Deployments** tab of your Workspace menu.
+    You can also find this information in the Software UI under the **Deployments** tab of your Workspace menu.

 2. Run the following command to get the `pod_template_spec` for your release: